rianadon/blog/_posts/2019-04-04-guide-to-h264-streaming-frc.md

 image: /assets/2019-04-08-robot.png
 ---

 For two and a half years, I've been trying to reliably stream H.264 video from our robot to our driver station.
 Finally, this year, the stream worked reliably.
-I'm going to go into a bit of detailing how we did this.
+I'm going to graciously detail how we did this.
 The post is structured as a tutorial, with some background theory worked in.
 I've tried to provide links wherever possible for further exploration.

 So, I shall first start off with: